 One more similarity with Uncharted is a scene in the very beginning where you get to your treasure.
 All of a sudden the place is filled with enemies and you have to make your way back to the entrance to save your sister.
 This is exactly what happens in Uncharted: Drake’s Fortune.

 The car chase scene was a typical replica of Uncharted; I’ll just let you decide according to the image below:

 Figure – vehicle-chasing level

-The dialogue is really horrible and was not to the level I was expecting at all, I’m talking about voice and acting quality, and what personally shocked me the most is when I read that the voice acting has been done in Hollywood!
-You would think that the name Hollywood would ring when quality is about to be seen, but hey that’s totally unlike what Unearthed has delivered.
-The Arabic voice acting is so bad that I thought it was done by a news anchor in the beginning, there is absolutely no immersion whatsoever in the voice act, the voice performance made me laugh many times, particularly when hanging on a bridge or climbing a platform, apart from that, the quality of the Arabic dialog is very low, material-wise and sound-wise, for a second it felt they were recording the act underwater.
+The dialogue is really horrible and was not to the level I was expecting at all.
+I’m talking about voice and acting quality.
+Also, what personally shocked me the most is when I read that the voice acting has been done in Hollywood!
+You would think that the name Hollywood would ring when quality is about to be seen.
+But hey that’s totally unlike what Unearthed has delivered.
+The Arabic voice acting is so bad that I thought it was done by a news anchor in the beginning.
+There is absolutely no immersion whatsoever in the voice act, the voice performance made me laugh many time.
+Particularly when hanging on a bridge or climbing a platform.
+Apart from that, the quality of the Arabic dialog is very low, material-wise and sound-wise.
+For a second it felt they were recording the act underwater.

 Figure – lame jokes are not funny

 Figure – Low quality cut scene and scattered colors